Your pond in the hot weather which is due to continue!

 Other hot weather issues:

-- Water features and filters may block up with excess algae/blanketweed growing faster in the heat.
+- Water features and filters may block up with excess algae/blanketweed that grows faster in the heat.

-- Your pipework could spring a leak by being exposed to the sun and cracking if it is not made from uv stabilised material.
+- Your pipework could crack and leak when exposed to the sun if it is not made from uv stabilised material.

-- Moving water features may run out of water which will cause the pump to run dry and burn out.
+- Moving water features may run out of water causing the pump to run dry and burn out.

-- Your pond liner may be punctured by animal and pet claws as they try to drink from the pond.
+- Your pond liner may be punctured by animal and pet claws as they try to drink from the lower water in the pond.

 Solutions: